sigmod/sqlpp/document.md

 As in most languages, an expression may be parenthesized.
 In SQL++, a subquery is also an parenthesized expression.

-Since SQL++ is an expression language, the following example expression is actually also a complete, legal SQL++ query whose result is the value 2.
-(As such, you can have Big Fun explaining to your boss how AsterixDB and SQL++ can turn your 1000-node shared-nothing Big Data cluster into a $5M calculator in its spare time.)
+The following expression is evaluated to value 2.

 ###### Example